 - Azithromycin 1g per oral, stat (in specific situations, see the guidelines below)

 Other STI testing may be appropriate for a patient with a chlamydia infection.
-See the RACGP Red Book Section 6.2 Sexually Transmissible Infections for risk assessment and testing recommendations.
+See the RACGP Red Book Section 6.2 Sexually Transmissible Infections and STI Management Guidelines for risk assessment and testing recommendations.

 Test of cure versus testing for reinfection

 A test of cure is not routinely recommended except for pregnant people or anorectal infections.
 A test of cure should not be performed prior to 4 weeks post treatment due to the potential to detect residual dead chlamydia.